Penelope Lawrence: Life

 Millicent Lawrence taught archery and Christabel Lawrence taught games at the school in the 1890s.
 She was a founding member of the Ladies Hockey Association and a life member of the All England Women's Hockey Association.
 She married the naval writer Leslie Cope Cornford.

 In 1895 new premises were required and it was planned to build near Rottingdean.
 The family got behind the idea and their brother Paul invested £50 from his new job as a barrister.
-The new school was constructed between 1877 and 1879 and the growth to what was called Roedean was a step change.
+The new school was constructed between 1897 and 1899 and the growth to what was called Roedean was a step change.
 The new school was run on stricter lines more like a traditional boys school and each of the sisters took responsibility for a house.
-There was a triumpherate but Dorothy was the lead.
+There was a triumvirate but Penelope was the lead.

 In 1903 her youngest half sister Theresa Lawrence founded a school for the daughters of executives involved in gold mining in South Africa.
 This school still exists and is called Roedean School (South Africa).
 Theresa had been one of the first four children taught by Penelope at Wimbledon School when it was founded.

 In 1924 the three founding sisters retired and Penelope had decided who should replace them and she head hunted Emmeline Mary Tanner to take place.
-Penelope's choice would continue to lead Roedean fo the rest of her career.
+Penelope's choice would continue to lead Roedean for the rest of her career.

 Lawrence died at her home in Boxmoor in 1932.
 A Brighton and Hove bus is called the Lawrence Sisters.